Pawansahu11/Amritam-Harbal-/README.md

 📦 Stock Requests: Enable users to request products for stock and issue products for their downline team.
 🔒 Logout: Securely logout from the app with the dedicated logout button.

+# 📲 Snapshots
+**Splash Screen**

 Installation 💻
 To run the Amritam Herbal Android app locally:

-Download the Amritam Herbal.apk on your Android device.
+Download the Amritam Herbal app on your Android device.
 Run the app.
+**For eCommerce User**
+If SignUp is a new User SignUp.
+And Login OTP is 123456 .

 Contributors 🙌
 Pawan Kumar.
 Janak Nishad.